pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 ## Purpose

 This notebook performs representation-based VideoQA using precomputed text and video representations.
-Rather than performing direct multimodal inference, the notebook combines shared `clip_text` question–answer representations with either `clip_video` or `autoencoder_video` representations and applies the configured scoring or learned fusion method to generate multiple-choice predictions for the NExT-QA benchmark.
+Rather than performing direct multimodal inference, the notebook combines shared clip_text question–answer representations with clip_video, autoencoder_video, or the optional hybrid_clip_autoencoder representation source and applies the configured scoring or learned fusion method to generate multiple-choice predictions for the NExT-QA benchmark.

-The notebook supports five prediction models:
+The notebook supports five prediction mothods:

 - Cosine Similarity
 - Fusion MLP Classifier